Krishna-Gopal-Pathak/CyberSecurity/Interview Question/Interview-Question.md

   - Use built-in escaping

 ## SSL/TLS handshake
 - The SSL/TLS handshake is a crucial part of securing online communications, such as HTTPS for web browsing and secure email transmission.
-It ensures that data transmitted between the client and server remains confidential, authenticates the server's identity, and protects against eavesdropping and tampering.
+It ensures that data transmitted between the client and server remains confidential, authenticates the server's identity, and protects against unauthorized access and tampering.